Mexican spider monkey

 The Mexican spider monkey (Ateles geoffroyi vellerosus), also known by its mayan name "Ma'ax", is a subspecies of Geoffroy's spider monkey, and is one of the largest types of New World monkey.
 It inhabits forests of Mexico, Guatemala, Belize, El Salvador and Honduras.
 It is a social animal, living in groups of 20–42 members.
 The subspecies is considered to be an endangered according to the IUCN Red List since 2020, mostly due to human threats.

-The Yucantan spider monkey was previously considered a separate subspecies but is now listed as a junior synonym of the Mexican spider monkey by the International Union for Conservation of Nature (IUCN) and the Integrated Taxonomic Information System (ITIS).
+The Yucatan spider monkey was previously considered a separate subspecies but is now listed as a junior synonym of the Mexican spider monkey by the International Union for Conservation of Nature (IUCN) and the Integrated Taxonomic Information System (ITIS).

 The subspecies is frugivorous, as it feeds mostly from fruits found in trees.
 They feed along a linear route which they plan in advance, and they rarely enter unknown areas.
 However, significant environmental incidents can have a direct impact on their behaviour and diet.

 Yucatan spider monkeys live on average 25 years in the wild, which can vary depending on their environment, and they are estimated to live up to 35 years while in captivity.

 Description

 The Mexican spider monkey weighs around 9 kg, making it one of the largest of the New World monkeys.
 It has long arms and a prehensile tail, which can support its own weight.
 The body is long and slender and covered with black hair, which is coarse and often looks matted.
 Adult body length ranges between 305 and 630 mm, with a 635 to 840 mm long tail.
 They live in large fruit trees and jump from branch to branch effortlessly moving up to 40 feet in one swing, causing them to be a great seed disperser for many tree species.
-The fur of the Yucantan population tends to be somewhat paler than that of the other populations.
+The fur of the Yucatan population tends to be somewhat paler than that of the other populations.
 There are usually tan-coloured markings around the eyes and chin, and whiskers around the head area.